Return to Adaptability page

 Swimming in a straight line!

-With a strong right arm and hand and a left leg with a knee I needed to create balance to avoid swimming in circles so I bought a large pair of rubber fins and modified the left one so I could fit it over my stump.
+With a strong right arm and hand and a left leg with a knee I needed to create balance to avoid swimming in circles so I bought a large pair of rubber fins and modified the left one so I could fit my stump in to it.

 Firstly I needed a size of fin that my short stump below the left knee would actually fit into snuggly.